afropiloto/paperless-platform/src/auth/README.md

 3. **Permission Validation**: Always validate permissions server-side
 4. **Account Isolation**: Use `accountId` to prevent cross-account access
 5. **Audit Logging**: All authentication events are logged for audit purposes
-6. **Role Hierarchy**: Higher roles inherit permissions from lower roles
+6. **Cumulative Roles**: Users can have multiple roles for a module, each providing specific permissions
 7. **Module Isolation**: Permissions are scoped to specific modules

 ## Module Structure